xdmushui/partner-center-sdk/develop/product-upgrade-resources.md

 - Partner Center

-You can use the following resources for information about Partner Center product upgrades to Azure plan.
+You can use the following resources for information about Partner Center product upgrades from a Microsoft Azure (MS-AZR-0145P) subscription to an Azure plan.

 ## ProductUpgradeRequest